+Emotionally immature parents may have had insecure attachments to their own parents...
+We talked about attachment styles and theory in Episodes 129 and 135.
 Or they may be dealing with mental health issues, or substance use issues that make accessing empathy and emotional connectedness incredibly hard.

 They may also have been raised with the same flavor of codependent, perfectionist, and people-leasing habits you learned in childhood that led them to parent you the way they did.

-I think it's important to know that a parent's emotional immaturity comes from their own stuff.
-Not from you.
-You little, perfect, just trying to figure it all out, you being a kid after all, you didn't make your parents emotionally immature.
+I think it's important to know that a parent's emotional immaturity comes from their own stuff, not from you.

+You, little, perfect, just trying to figure it all out.
+You, being a kid after all, you didn't make your parents emotionally immature.
 They didn't speak to you or behave the way they did because of anything that you did.
 They showed up to the job emotionally immature.

-And you know what else that means?
+You know what else that means?
 It means it is not, I repeat, not your job to fix them, or to even try.
-My beauty, my darling, my angel, my sweet teddy bear, that is their work to do and just as important as it not being your job, it's impossible.
+My beauty, my darling, my angel, my sweet teddy bear, that is their work to do. and just as important as it not being your job, it's impossible.
 You cannot fix it.
 You can't fix them.
-Because A, number one, they're not broken.
+Because A #1, they're not broken.
 They have an operating system for life that doesn't align with the role of parent.
-And because only they can change the way they relate in the world.
+And, because only they can change the way they relate in the world.

-And that's a - it's a sad thing to come into acceptance around.
+That's a sad thing to come into acceptance around.
 And as always, acceptance is vital here.
-Wishing they were different, hoping they'll change, babe, you're just layering pain on top of likely generations old pain and it doesn't serve anyone for you to continue to be their therapist, their teacher, their counselor, their coach, their parent, their friend but not their kid.
+Wishing they were different, hoping they'll change, babe, you're just layering pain on top of, likely generations, old pain.
+It doesn't serve anyone for you to continue to be their therapist, their teacher, their counselor, their coach, their parent, their friend, but not their kid.

-It just continues to enable them to stay in their emotional immaturity and keeps you in a form of emotional immaturity too as you stay in judgment and non-acceptance of them being who they are.
+It just continues to enable them to stay in their emotional immaturity and keeps you in a form of emotional immaturity too, as you stay in judgment and non-acceptance of them being who they are.

-So this is when we lean heavy on the tool we learned in episodes 113 and 133, Of Course You Did, and Of Course They Did.
-And if you haven't listened to those two, listen to them next.
-They're great tools there, my tender ravioli.
+This is when we lean heavy on the tool we learned in Episodes 113 and 133, "Of Course You Did," and "Of Course They Did!".
+If you haven't listened to those two, listen to them next.
+There are great tools there, my tender ravioli.

 Your job here is to keep doing the amazing work you're doing to get to know and understand yourself better.
 To coach yourself, to attend to your body through somatics, to accept yourself and them with love, care, and compassion.
 And while you're working on that last part, it's okay to be angry about it.
 That makes sense.

-It sucked to grow up with emotionally immature parents and you really deserved better.
+It sucked to grow up with emotionally immature parents, and you really deserved better.
 You really did.
-And this is what was, what is.
-And the more you're able to detach from them, to not take them being them personally, because it's not about you, and the more you're able to love your inner children and your adult self up for making it through, the stronger and more mature you'll get in your own life.
+But this is what was, what is.
+And the more you're able to detach from them, to not take them personally, because it's not about you.
+The more you're able to love your inner children, and your adult self, up for making it through, the stronger and more mature you'll get in your own life.

-My tender little buttercup, lo siento.
-I'm sorry in the I feel along with you, in the empathy way, for whatever you went through.
-And you get to keep exploring your own experiences, your values, so you can keep showing up as the intentional and authentic person you want to be in this lifetime.
+My tender, little buttercup, lo siento.
+I'm sorry.
+I feel along with you, in an empathic way, for whatever you went through.
+You get to keep exploring your own experiences, your values, so you can keep showing up as the intentional and authentic person you want to be in this lifetime.